 I hope to eventually be a Certified Emergency manager and continue my work with county, regional and state wide emergency management planning and preparedness.

 I graduated from Florida Atlantic University with a Bachelor’s in Urban & Regional Planning in August 2003 and a Master’s in Urban & Regional Planning in December 2006.
-Prior to graduating I interned with Song & Associates, a West Palm Beach architectural firm, and with the Palm Beach County (PBC) Zoning Division.
+Prior to graduating, I interned with Song & Associates, a West Palm Beach architectural firm, and with the Palm Beach County (PBC) Zoning Division.
 Since graduating in 2003 I have been practicing in the field of land planning both privately and publicly and have held positions as a Site Planner II with the PBC Zoning Division, as a Land Entitlement Project Manager with Centex Homes and a Planner with Jon E. Schmidt & Associates.
-I currently work as a Project Planner for Urban Design Kilday Studios, a mid-size land planning and landscape architecture firm in West Palm Beach.
+Until 2017, I worked as a Senior Planner for Urban Design Kilday Studios, a mid-size land planning and landscape architecture firm in West Palm Beach.
+Our family took a big leap and moved from Florida to Oregon, and in mid-June I became an employee with the City of Hillsboro’s Planning Department as the Development Services Manager.

 Seth C. Behn, AICP